MobileNativeFoundation/Store/README.md

 }
 ```

-The first time you call to `suspend store.get(key)`, the response will be stored in an in-memory cache and in the persister, if provided.
+The first time you call to `suspend store.get(key)`, the response will be stored in an in-memory cache and in the sourceOfTruth, if provided.
 All subsequent calls to `store.get(key)` with the same `Key` will retrieve the cached version of the data, minimizing unnecessary data calls.
 This prevents your app from fetching fresh data over the network (or from another external data source) in situations when doing so would unnecessarily waste bandwidth and battery.
 A great use case is any time your views are recreated after a rotation, they will be able to request the cached data from your Store.
 Having this data available can help you avoid the need to retain this in the view layer.

 By default, 100 items will be cached in memory for 24 hours.
 You may [pass in your own memory policy to override the default policy](#Configuring-In-memory-Cache).